July 27, 2020

 Every summer tourists flock to Provence to see a sea of beautiful, purple fields ripping in the breeze.
 The lavender fields of Provence are so…Read This Post

 We love any type of gnocchi, whether made with potatoes, semolina, cheese, or, as in this case, a combination of spinach and ricotta.
 In Tuscany you would find these called “gnudi,” as they are like the “nude” filling of a ricotta pasta without the noodle encasing it.
 But outside Tuscany you’ll find them called spinach and ricotta gnocchi or, as in this recipe from our friends in Umbria, “green gnocchi.”

-Please contact us for details this or any of our amazing trips in Italy.
+Please contact us for details on any of our amazing culinary vacation in Italy!

-Chop the spinach mixture finely, and when its turned cold, place in a bowl, adding the ricotta cheese, grated parmesan, bread crumbs, flour, and eggs.
+3. Chop the spinach mixture finely, removing the water, and when it is cold, place in a bowl, adding the ricotta cheese, grated parmesan, bread crumbs, flour, and eggs.

 4. Add to the mixture dashes of salt, pepper, and nutmeg, and then mix really well.

 5. Roll the mixture into small gnocchi balls, and place in the fridge for a few hours.
 (It’s best to prepare them the day before serving!)

 7. Cook the gnocchi in salted boiling water; when they start to float after a few minutes, they are done.

 8. Take the gnocchi out of the water and put on a plate.
 Top them with Parmesan cheese a sauce made with melted butter, sage, and crispy bacon.